clabordec/OCD-Patients/README.md

 ### 3. Data Analysis

-Exploratory Data Analysis (EDA): Use SQL and Excel to summarize and explore the data for trends, patterns, and anomalies.
+- **Exploratory Data Analysis (EDA)**: Use SQL and Excel to summarize and explore the data for trends, patterns, and anomalies.
-Data Transformation: Prepare data subsets and aggregate metrics as required for visualization.
+- **Data Transformation**: Prepare data subsets and aggregate metrics as required for visualization.

-Visualization and Reporting
+### 4. Visualization and Reporting

-Power BI Dashboard Development:
-Connect Power BI to the MySQL database for live data integration.
+Power BI Dashboard Development: Connect Power BI to the MySQL database for live data integration.
 Design interactive dashboards to visualize OCD patient trends, statistics, and other relevant metrics.
 Report Automation: Set up scheduled refreshes in Power BI for updated data representation.

 Testing and Validation
 Validate SQL queries and Power BI reports for accuracy.
 Cross-check dashboard insights against source data for consistency.

 Documentation and Deployment
 Document workflows, SQL queries, and Power BI design considerations.
 Share dashboards and reports with stakeholders via Power BI Service or other platforms.